brillout/react-streaming/README.md

 React 18's new SSR streaming architecture unlocks many capabilities:

 - Data Fetching:
   - Use RPC to fetch data in a seamless way, e.g. with [Telefunc](https://telefunc.com).
-(Data fetching SSR hooks will be a thing of the past: no more Next.js's `getServerSideProps()` nor [`vite-plugin-ssr`](https://vite-plugin-ssr.com/)'s `onBeforeRender()`.)
+(Data fetching SSR hooks will be a thing of the past: no more Next.js `getServerSideProps()` nor [`vite-plugin-ssr`](https://vite-plugin-ssr.com/)'s `onBeforeRender()`.)
-  - Expect your GraphQL tools to significantly improve, both performance and DX.
+  - Expect your GraphQL tools to significantly improve, both on performance and DX.
 (Also expect new tools such as [Vilay](https://github.com/XiNiHa/vilay).)
 - Fundamentally improved mobile performance.
 (Mobile users can progressively load the page as data is fetched, before even a single line of JavaScript is loaded.
-Especially important for low-end and/or poorly-connected devices.)
+Especially important for low-end or poorly-connected devices.)
 - Progressive Hydration.
-(Page is interactive before the page/data finished loading.)
+(Page is interactive before even the page has finished loading.)

 The problem: The current React 18 Streaming architecture is low-level and its ergonomics are cumbersome.
 (E.g. there is no standard way for library authors to take advantage of the new streaming architecture.)